nescampos/giza_tvl_explorer/README.md

 **Giza TVL Explorer** is a small tool built with Python, to analize the liquidity and fees in chains and dApps, using [Giza Datasets](https://datasets.gizatech.xyz/).
 With Giza TVL Explorer, you can:
-- Analyze the liquidity by chain (like Ethereum, polygon, etc.) or by category (Liquid Staking for example), or by dApp (Uniswap, SushiSwap, etc.).
+- Analyze the liquidity by chain (like Ethereum, polygon, etc.) or by category (Liquid Staking for example), or by dApp (Uniswap, SushiSwap, etc.): **You will be able to see the sum of liquidity and a plot by date.**
-- Analyze the fees by chain (like Ethereum, polygon, etc.) or by category (Liquid Staking for example), or by dApp (Uniswap, SushiSwap, etc.).
+- Analyze the fees by chain (like Ethereum, polygon, etc.) or by category (Liquid Staking for example), or by dApp (Uniswap, SushiSwap, etc.): **You will be able to see the sum of fees and a plot by date.**
 - Compare the liquidity between 2 protocols (chains, dApps, category).
-You can compare between a chain and a dApp, and more.
+You can compare between a chain and a dApp, and more: **You will be able to see the sum of liquidity in the 2 protocols and a plot by date and protocol.**
 - Compare the fees between 2 protocols (chains, dApps, category).
-You can compare between a chain and a dApp, and more.
+You can compare between a chain and a dApp, and more: **You will be able to see the sum of fees in the 2 protocols and a plot by date and protocol.**

 ## How to use